From Friday, June 5th, 2026

 2. Or maybe, software production will cease to become a bottleneck for businesses in terms of time and costs, new features and capabilities will stop being a competitive advantage for businesses since competitors can copy them almost instantly; and so, organizations will stop investing in software engineering, treat it mainly as overhead, and aim to make their apps “just good enough.”

 I can’t predict the future, so I don’t know if either of these worlds will come about.
-(If I could, I’d be telling you which BDCs to invest in.)
+(If I could, I’d be telling you which ETFs to invest in.)
 But I’m both more worried about and more sympathetic to the second possibility than the people I see talking about this kind of thing online are.

 There’s an eternal yen for velocity among technologists, partially because of the fear of being outcompeted by people or companies who move more quickly (like how Paul Graham’s startup Viaweb famously beat its competition by releasing features faster1), and partially because it’s just so boring and frustrating when things take a long time to make (“babe, are you ok? it’s already q4 and you’ve barely touched your ‘2025 roadmap’”).